Content

 Herbal tea

-Water naturally flavored with cucumber, lemon slices, or raspberries and mint leaves.
+Water naturally flavored with cucumber, lemon slices, raspberries, or mint leaves

-There’s no “ideal” weight calculation that encompasses every woman’s body type or health requirements.
-At the end of the day, health is more than a number on the scale.
+In fact, there’s no “ideal” weight calculation that considers every woman’s body type or health requirements.
+And at the end of the day, health is more than a number on the scale.

 While unrealistic beauty standards and societal pressures are pervasive, that doesn’t mean we have to accept them as the norm when examining the optimal weight range for women.